-Richard Olney, a native lowan, spent nearly 40 years in the French countryside living a life most Americans just dream about.
+Richard Olney, a native lowan, spent nearly 40 years in the French countryside living a life most Americans dream about.
 From his rustic perch on a hillside near Toulon, he wrote and edited more than 35 books on food and wine.
 His most influential book, Simple French Food, was published in 1974 and caused an entire generation of American chefs to reconsider the way they cooked.
-This recipe from that book, for vegetable soup with pistou — a condiment that is essentially the French version of Italy’s pesto (without nuts) — helps explain what all the fuss was about.
+This recipe from that book, for vegetable soup with pistou—essentially the French version of Italy’s pesto, without nuts—helps explain what all the fuss was about.
 This soup is thoughtful, unpretentious, and highly adaptable to seasonal produce or the contents of your larder.–The Gourmet Cookbook

 Richard Olney's Soupe au Pistou Recipe